 This study is subject to limitations.
 NSDUH is based on self-report and subject to recall and social desirability bias.
 NSDUH data are cross-sectional; thus, causal relationships could not be established.
 NSDUH includes noninstitutionalized civilians, so a small proportion of the U.S. population, such as active duty military personnel, homeless individuals not living in shelters, and incarcerated populations are excluded.
 Because these populations (particularly homeless and incarcerated adults) usually have higher prevalence of substance use compared to the general civilian noninstitutionalized population, rates of substance use problems may be underestimated (Compton et al. 2010).
+Individuals who have died from substance use-related problems, such as overdose deaths or excessive alcohol use, would not be captured in NSDUH and thus may also lead to underestimation of prevalence estimates in this analysis.
 NSDUH also has no information about how respondents may define “recovered” or “in recovery,” and only a single question about having a substance use problem and a single question on recovery from a substance use problem was asked, limiting our ability to examine patterns for specific substances used.
+In addition, we are not able to determine the duration of recovery or whether individuals were in recovery at one time and then resumed substance use at a later point in time.
+NSDUH provides estimates of self-reported recovery status, it does not provide estimates of the number of persons receiving a diagnosis of a substance use disorder from a health care provider; thus, the estimates in this paper do not represent the number of people with a diagnosed substance use disorder.
 Finally, because NSDUH has no measures of lifetime substance use disorder status, we were unable to assess the contribution of a full substance use disorder diagnosis to lifetime recovery status.

 4.2.
 Conclusions